cysouw/diathesis/text/c06_prepositions.md

 **Notes**

-This construction is also found in fixed (metaphorical) expressions.
+This construction is also found in fixed (metaphorical) expressions [@next].

 ::: ex
 a.
 Er trinkt seine Freunde unter den Tisch.
 b.
 Er spielt den Gegner an die Wand.
 c.
-Ich schlafe ein Loch in den Tag.
+Der Student im vierten Stock schläft mal wieder ein Loch in den Tag.^[Attested online at https://universal_lexikon.de-academic.com/232141/Ein_Loch_in_den_Tag_schlafen, accessed 25 Juli 2022.]
 :::

 ### [ NA– | NAL ] Transitive forced movement {#sec:prepositions-transitive-location-as-result}

-Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs [@next a] alternate with a location as result [@next b,c].
+Similar to intransitive resultatives (see [@sec:prepositions-intransitive-location-as-result]), some transitive verbs like *befehlen* 'to order' [@next a] alternate with a location as result [@next b,c].
 There is a slightly different construction with a dative after the preposition *an* [@next d].
-In this example the prepositional phrase simply expresses the location in which the action is taking place [@next e], so there is no valency alternation.
+In this example the prepositional phrase simply expresses the location in which the action is taking place, or it is an adnominal phrase.
+In both interpretations there is no valency alternation.

 ::: ex
 a.
 Ich befehle eine Armee.
 b.
 Ich befehle die Armee an die Front.
 c.
 Ich befehle, und das Resultat ist: die Armee ist an der Front.
 d.
-Ich befehle die Armee an der Front.
+Ich befehle die Armee an der Front. \
-e.
-Ich befehle die Armee, während ich an der Front bin.
+   (= Ich befehle die Armee, während ich an der Front bin.) \
+   (= Ich befehle die Armee, die an der Front ist.)
 :::

 **Attested Verbs**